Taal Volcano: Eruptions

+Prehistoric major eruptions

+Sampaga Formation

+The Sampaga Formation is an ignimbrite deposit from the first major eruption at Taal Volcano.
+This is the earliest caldera forming eruption known in its history and deposits can be found at the bottom of the volcano’s rock layers.
+This of Taal was driven by dacitic magma.

+Alitagtag Formation

+The Alitagtag Formation is a widespread, densely welded ignimbrite intermediate to felsic composition ignimbrite.
+This eruption deposited thick pumice rich layers of ignimbrite all spread around the caldera rim.
+It event tapped into one of the largest patches of silicic magma that ever sat beneath Taal.
+This was driven by an andesitic to dacitic composition magma.

+Caloocan (CAL) Formation

+The Caloocan Formation deposits stack up as massive, featureless layer or in other times, they are weakly layered, both styles pointing to column collapse and long-lived pyroclastic flow activity.
+The juvenile pumice are high in silica, and this formation has scattered lithic fragments.
+It is another indication that large silicic magma chambers kept refilling under the volcano.

-Pre-20th century
+Pre-20th century recorded eruptions

-There were 42 recorded eruptions at Taal between 1572 and 1977.
+There were 54 recorded eruptions at Taal between 1572 and 1977.
 The first recorded eruption occurred in 1572, the year Augustinian friars founded the town of Taal on the shores of the lake (on what is now San Nicolas, Batangas).
 In 1591, another mild eruption took place, producing great masses of smoke from the crater.
 From 1605 to 1611, the volcano displayed such great activity that Father Tomas de Abreu had a huge cross of anubing wood erected on the brink of the crater.

 Between 1707 and 1731, the center of volcanic activity shifted from the Main Crater to other parts of Volcano Island.
 The eruptions of 1707 and 1715 occurred in Binintiang Malaki (Giant Leg) crater, the cinder cone visible from Tagaytay Ridge, and was accompanied by thunder and lightning.
 Minor eruptions also occurred in Binintiang Munti crater on the westernmost tip of the island in 1709 and 1729.
 A more violent event happened on September 24, 1716, blowing out the entire southeastern portion of the crater of Calauit, opposite Mount Macolod.
 Father Manuel de Arce noted that the 1716 eruption "killed all the fishes...as if they had been cooked, since the water had been heated to a degree that it appeared to have been taken from a boiling caldron".
 The 1731 eruption off Pira-Piraso, the eastern tip of the island, created a new island.